 The protagonist of the game.
 He's a former SWAT turned security specialist hired by Sarif Industries to handle any threats the company might face.
-He was an ordinary human until a surprise attack from unknown forces forced Sarif Industries to augment his body.
+He was an ordinary human until a surprise attack from unknown forces left him a mauled mess, which forced Sarif Industries to augment his body.
 The game revolves around Jensen's attempts to find answers to why Sarif was attacked and how Megan is connected to all of this.

 Action Bomb: The Typhoon Explosive System is a cybernetic enhancement that causes you to shoot 10mm steel projectiles in a radius around you; curiously, even though the aug is just about to enter wide production when Adam returns from sick leave, he gets one installed during his Emergency Transformation.